-Math History (3) A study of the history of the development of mathematical thought.
+Math History (3; Fall 2020) A study of the history of the development of mathematical thought.
 This course will consist of a survey of topics such as numeration systems, number theory, algebra, calculus and geometry.
 Students will research, prepare and present papers investigating the lives of historical mathematical figures, historical mathematical events, and mathematical topics, as well as the role of the mathematician's faith.
 There will be a discussion of the multicultural nature of mathematics history.
 (Prerequisite: MATH 2430.
 Recommended: MATH 2030.)
-[Fall 2017 last offering]

-Differential Equations (3, Odd Spring) A study of linear ordinary differential equations, their solutions and applications.
+Differential Equations (3, Spring 2021) A study of linear ordinary differential equations, their solutions and applications.
 Additional topics may include constant coefficient equations, power series solutions, Laplace transformations, numerical methods, and boundary value problems.
-(Prerequisite: MATH 2530) [Spring 2017 last offering]
+(Prerequisite: MATH 2530)